Mari0nM/ica0002/backup_restore.md

 Note:
 ```
-To preserve existing data, the restore utility does not allow restoring data to a database that already exists.
+The restore utility does not allow restoring data to a database that already exists.
 ```

 If it is critically important that both the actively running service's data and the backup's data